Here’s a look at who might replace Boris Johnson as UK Prime Minister

 Rishi Sunak

-The former chancellor formally announced he was standing to succeed Johnson on Friday in a slick campaign video, which began with the story of his Indian parents, who both emigrated to the UK from East Africa.
+The former chancellor formally announced he was standing to succeed Johnson in a campaign video on Friday, which began with the story of his Indian parents, who both emigrated to the UK from East Africa.
 “It was Britain, our country, that gave them and millions like them the chance of a better future,” he said.
 “I want to lead this country in the right direction.”

 Sunak was Johnson’s presumed successor for several months after he won praise for overseeing Britain’s initial financial response to the Covid-19 pandemic.
 But he has suffered several of his own scandals while in government.